 There is a small coffee roast house in the immediate vicinity of Naschmarkt.
 The Alt Wien Kaffee greets guests with the intense aroma of a coffee blend that is roasted daily in small 12-kilogram batches.
 After each handpicked batch is prepared, the results can be tasted at the bar.
 The Alt Wien Kaffee serves 14 types of coffee, including several organic and fair trade varieties.
-Visitors can also watch how the aromatic coffee that makes their mélange is prepared at popular café The Roast.

 The Wiener Rösthaus is a small roast house offering coffee of high quality and a particularly pretty setting reminiscent of a store selling colonial goods.
 Drink coffee straight from the roast house in a cozy atmosphere and receive expert advice about which method of preparation best suits which coffee.
 The owners know their suppliers in person and sell only top-quality coffee made 100 percent from arabica beans.
 There are also tastings and workshops offered.
 Gegenbauer roasts the coffee in a small store on Naschmarkt.
 The range comprises three different roastings of high-quality coffee beans, including the Naschmarkt roasting named after the location.